hisubram/mobilefoundation/troubleshooting.md

 ##  Known limitations
 {: #knownlimitations_mfp}

-* The {{site.data.keyword.mobilefoundation_short}} service UI does not use the user selected locale-specific pattern to display numbers.
+* The {{site.data.keyword.mobilefoundation_short}} service UI does not use the user-selected locale-specific pattern to display numbers.

 ## Getting help and support for Mobile Foundation
 {: #getting_help_mobilefoundation}

-If you have problems or questions when using {{site.data.keyword.mobilefoundation_short}}, you can get help by searching for information or by asking questions through a forum.
+If you have problems or questions when you use {{site.data.keyword.mobilefoundation_short}}, you can get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.

-When using the forums to ask a question, tag your question so that it is seen by the IBM  {{site.data.keyword.Bluemix_notm}} development teams.
+When you use the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.

 If you have technical questions about developing or deploying an app with {{site.data.keyword.mobilefoundation_short}}, post your question on [Stack Overflow ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://stackoverflow.com/search?q=ibm-mobilefirst+bluemix){:new_window} and tag your question with `bluemix` and `ibm-mobilefirst`.

 For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/answers/topics/mobilefirst/?smartspace=bluemix){:new_window} forum.
 Include the `bluemix` and  `mobilefirst` tags.

-For information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](/docs/get-support?topic=get-support-getstarttssup#typesofsupport){: new_window}.
+For more information on opening an IBM support ticket, or on support levels and ticket severities, see [Contacting support](/docs/get-support?topic=get-support-getstarttssup#typesofsupport){: new_window}.